newrelic/node-newrelic/README.md

   configuration for this application.
 Defaults to false.
 * `NEW_RELIC_TRACER_ENABLED`: Whether to collect and submit slow transaction traces to New Relic.
 Values are `true` or `false`.
 Defaults to true.
-* `NEW_RELIC_TRACER_THRESHOLD`: Duration (in seconds) at which a transaction trace will count as slow and be sent to New Relic.
+* `NEW_RELIC_TRACER_THRESHOLD`: Threshold of web transaction response time (in seconds) at which a transaction trace will count as slow and be sent to New Relic.
   Can also be set to `apdex_f`, at which point it will set the trace threshold to 4 times the current ApdexT.
+Defaults to `apdex_f`.
 * `NEW_RELIC_APDEX`: Set the initial Apdex tolerating / threshold value in seconds.
 This is more often than not set from the server.
 Defaults to 0.100.
 * `NEW_RELIC_CAPTURE_PARAMS`: Whether to capture request parameters on slow